deleidos/prototype-20150626/README.md

 This was slightly different from the premise that was originally drawn from the data on Friday.
 It sought to address a customer who was in charge of PR for a manufacturer, and wished to know which states had been most affected by recalls, thus steering where to direct communications about the recalls.

-Consequently, the plan for the prototype was narrowed to highlight (1) consuming data from a publically available API; (2) enriching the data record by transforming the freeform text field "distribution_pattern" into structured geographic elements; (3) leveraging a populated data repository to create query-time summarizations and publishing those results via a ReST API; (4) presenting edited elements in an intuitive GUI; and (5) remixing additional information by dynamically querying the source API.
+Consequently, the plan for the prototype was narrowed to highlight (1) consuming data from a publically available API; (2) enriching the data record by transforming the freeform text field "distribution_pattern" into structured geographic elements; (3) leveraging a populated data repository to create query-time summarizations and publishing those results via a ReST API; (4) presenting enriched elements in an intuitive GUI; and (5) remixing additional information by dynamically querying the source API.

 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/prototype_architecture-v1b.png)